pbolduc/EventStore-DevOps/azure-resource-manager/README.md

 jumpbox | No | Optionally add a virtual machine to the deployment which you can use to connect and manage virtual machines on the internal network vmEventStoreNodeCount | 1 | Number of Event Store nodes to provision vmSizeEventStoreNode | Standard_D2 | The VM size to deploy vmEventStoreDataDiskSize | 4 | Size of each data disk attached to data nodes in (Gb).
 Each VM size will be provisioned with the maximum number of data disks to maximize the IOPS.
-In Windows, you can only pool disks that have 4GB of contiguous unallocated space. esVersion | 3.3.0 | The Event Store version to install (*install is not complete*)
+In Windows, you can only pool disks that have at least 4GB of contiguous unallocated space. esVersion | 3.3.0 | The Event Store version to install (*install is not complete*)

 * a Storage Account for OS Disks